weiganghuang/holops-1803/task4.md

 discovery.
 Although it can be easily extended, for simplicity, this lab designs the action to perform service discovery from one PE device.

-Similar to what we did at Task 1, you will create the package skeleton first.
+Similar to what we did at Scenario1, you will create the package skeleton first.

 1. From NSO VM, create a skeleton package,